Revolutionary sections of Paris: Armed force

 Paris's armed force was headed by a commander in chief and divided into 6 legions, each legion made up of troops from eight sections.
 The troops of each section had their own commander in chief, second in command and adjutant-major.
 The companies were made up of 120 to 130 men, being bigger or smaller according to their section's population.
 A company was commanded by a captain, a lieutenant and two 'sous-lieutenants'.
 Each section also had a company of artillery (60 men and 2 cannon each).
 In the Thermidorian Reaction of 27 July 1794, during the fall of Maximilien Robespierre, 18 companies had been sent to the front by order of Lazare Carnot.
 Of the 30 remaining companies, three were used to keep order – at the National Convention, the Arsenal, and the Temple.
 Seventeen remaining companies replied to the Commune's appeal during the night of 27–28 July 1794.

+List of Sections

+The following is a list of the 48 revolutionary sections: